PPE Safety · 2–5 min toolbox talk

 Key Hazards

-- Delayed flushing after chemical exposure
+- Delayed flushing after chemical or debris exposure

-- Blocked or nonfunctional eye wash equipment
+- Blocked or inaccessible eye wash stations

 2–3 Minute Talk Script